By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Schizoaffective Disorder and Meth use.

 Schizoaffective Disorder is an unusual condition, though I think it is underdiagnosed.
 Think about traveling through a swamp full of lots of muck but here and there are some small islands of land.
-Sometime you have one foot on land, sometimes two and other times none.
+Sometimes you have one foot on land, sometimes two and other times none.
 People with Schizoaffective Disorder can have episodes of psychosis, episodes of depression or Bipolar disorder, sometimes both and sometimes neither.
 Depending on who sees them and when they are seen the diagnosis can change all over the place.

-Mental Health conditions do not seem to be cause by any one gene.
+Mental Health conditions do not seem to be caused by any one gene.
 Most likely they are caused by the interaction of many genes, risk factors, environmental influences and so on.
 Dad doing drugs is not likely to have caused that.
 Sometimes dad was doing drugs because he had a mental illness or there was a history of some disorder in the family that put him at risk.

 Mom’s drug use during pregnancy is another matter.
 The more she uses the bigger the problem.
-The day she uses can determine what part of baby was developing that day and what was affected.
+The day she uses can determine what part of the baby was developing that day and what was affected.
 Mom’s drug use can result in mental retardation or learning disabilities but so far I have not seen any research out there that says the parent’s drug use before the child was born changed the child’s genes and caused a mental illness.
 If someone has seen that please leave a comment.

-The parents drug use after the baby is born?
+The parent’s drug use after the baby is born?

 There is all kinds of research that says growing up in the home with a substance abuser can affect a child’s mental health.

-Get the latest updates on my books, due out later this year by signing up for my newsletter.
-Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
-Sign up here – Newsletter.
-I promise not to share your email or to send you spam and you can unsubscribe at any time.
+Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking and teaching?
+Please sign up for my newsletter at – Newsletter.
+I promise not to share your email or to send you spam, and you can unsubscribe at any time.

-For more about David Joel Miller and my work in the areas of mental health, substance abuse and Co-occurring disorders see the about the author page.
-For information about my other writing work beyond this blog check out my Google+ page or the Facebook author’s page, up under David Joel Miller.
-Posts to the “books, trainings and classes” category will tell you about those activities.
+For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see my Facebook author’s page, davidjoelmillerwriter.
+A list of books I have read and can recommend is over at Recommended Books.
 If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
-A list of books I have read and can recommend is over at Recommended Books